Particle physics facing a pandemic: Results

-Medium-size collaborations~\footnote{There is no solid definition what collaboration size can be considered medium-sized.
+Medium-size collaborations~\footnote{There is no solid definition what collaboration size can be considered medium-size.
 In this paper drawing from our experience have settled for the number of authors in the range of six to ten in order to fit into this category.} are neither very common in phenomenology nor in theory as can be seen from the annual statistics in \fig{fig:inspire-annual-doi-6-to-10}.
 It seems evident that the start of LHC operations during its Run I was a crucial factor in forging collaborations of this size since both in phenomenology and in theory the number of papers published drastically increased throughout and after this period.
 In the phenomenology statistics a clear peak is visible in 2016, correlated in time with the diphoton excess.
-In recent years the trends seem to stabilize with large fluctuations.
-Considering the partial number of papers produced in 2021 it seems that these collaborations are again not affected by the pandemic since the remaining couple of months can easily result in such an amount of papers to allow this year to maintain the overall trend.
+In recent years, trends continue to be positive.